superdurszlak/superdurszlak.github.io/privacy-policy.md

 ## Cookies usage

-1. This website does not directly nor deliberately use any cookies.
+1. This website does not use any cookies, directly nor deliberately.
 2. In particular, cookies are not used to identify or track individual visitors by the maintainer of this website.
 3. This website uses 3rd party dependencies (i.e. JS scripts) which might use cookies:
    1. Cookies that serve a solely technical purpose (e.g. choices, Github auth tokens) are tolerated.